Conti Moore Law Divorce Lawyers, PLLC - 815 N Magnolia Ave # 100, Orlando, FL 32803

 Is it Possible to Collect Child Support from a Deceased Parent?

 The death of a parent is an emotionally and financially difficult time.
-In some cases, the deceased parent was legally obligated to pay child support.
-For custodial parents and children, child support may be collected from a deceased parent in certain circumstances.
-Keep reading below to learn more about recovering child support and other benefits […]
+In some cases, the deceased parent was legally obligated to pay child support, and you may be wondering how to collect back child support from a deceased parent.
+For custodial parents and children, child support may be collected from a deceased parent in […]

 Read more...